 |Distance||228 miles (368 km)|

-|Average train duration||5 h 56 min|
+|Average train duration||6 h 6 min|

-|Average train ticket price||$31 (€25)|
+|Average train ticket price||$39 (€33)|

 |Train companies||Deutsche Bahn, Deutsche Bahn with connection or FlixTrain|

-Trains from Hamburg to Amsterdam cover the 228 miles (368 km) long journey taking on average 5 h 56 min with our travel partners like Deutsche Bahn, Deutsche Bahn with connection or FlixTrain.
-There are direct train services available.
-While the average ticket price for this route costs around $31 (€25)], you can find the cheapest train ticket for as low as $29 (€23).
+Trains from Hamburg to Amsterdam cover the 228 miles (368 km) long route taking on average 6 h 6 min with our travel partners like Deutsche Bahn, Deutsche Bahn with connection or FlixTrain.
+Normally, there are 6 trains operating per day, including direct services available.
+You can get the cheapest train tickets for this trip for as low as $27 (€23), but the average price of train tickets is $39 (€33).
 Travelers depart most frequently from Hamburg Hbf and arrive in Amsterdam Centraal.

 Passengers looking to visit the Dutch capital from Hamburg will find trains readily available.
 With over 40 trains departing Hamburg headed for Amsterdam each day, traveling by train is simple and convenient.
 All trains are offered by German's largest rail provider Deutsche Bahn.
 Passengers can expect a travel time of approximately six hours six minutes.
 With so many departures spread throughout the day, passengers are sure to find a departure that fits their schedule.